waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1. Navigate to each spawn point to visually confirm boulders.
 2. Once all 4 are in the mental map, call `puzzle_strategist_v1`.
 3. Execute push sequences without leaving B1F.
+   - Pushing into a pit counts as a floor change for that boulder, but you MUST NOT fall in yourself.

 ## Tile Mechanics
 - FLOOR: Walkable.
 - WALL: Impassable.
 - ICE: Sliding.
 - PIT: Warp to B2F.
-Resets boulders.
-Must be filled.
+Resets ALL boulders if player enters.
+Must be filled to solve B2F.
 - BOULDER: Movable with Strength.
 Resets on floor change.

 ## Navigation